 The Faculty of Medicine and Dentistry may provide up to five positions within quota for the MD program to qualified Aboriginal applicants over and above Aboriginal applicants who were admitted in the regular process.
-Candidates will be subject to normal minimum admission requirements as outlined in §15.9.9 and to approval by the Faculty of Medicine and Dentistry Admissions Committee.
+Candidates will be subject to normal minimum admission requirements as outlined in Doctor of Medicine (MD) and to approval by the Faculty of Medicine and Dentistry Admissions Committee.
 For more information, contact the Faculty of Medicine and Dentistry Undergraduate Admissions Office.